EllyPirelly/learnings-wes-bos-JSbeginner/README.md

 - you can buy this as a starter course or as a master package, my codealong is based on the master package
 - see more of [his courses on wesbos.com](https://wesbos.com/courses)
 - see [Wes Bos Beginner JavaScript on GitHub](https://github.com/wesbos/beginner-javascript) here
+- simple HTML5, CSS and JavaScript files - no build processes
+- most of the CSS has been provided by Wes Bos
+  - my focus is not, to - for every example - have a clever CSS
+  - my focus is to learn JavaScript as fast as possible

 ### How to run this?